 The same movements over and over again can become tedious, especially if you’re not used to doing them.
 As with any new activity, you may not see results immediately and may get discouraged.

 Cardio can be hard on the knees, hips, and ankles.

 Another drawback is that cardio can be hard on the knees, hips, and ankles.
-These areas are being worked out constantly for long periods throughout the day, week, month, year, or life span (depending on how often you do cardio).
+These areas are being worked out constantly throughout the day, week, month, year, or life span (depending on how often you do cardio).

 Joints will begin to ache from the constant stress.

-Over time, these joints will begin to ache from the constant stress they endure while performing repetitive motions like running or cycling at a high pace for long periods of time or even just walking upstairs several times per day.
+Over time, these joints will begin to ache from the constant stress they endure while performing repetitive motions like running or cycling at a high pace for long periods or even just walking upstairs several times daily.

 Must incorporate rest days into your workout routine

 It’s important to incorporate rest days into your workout routine.
 These areas will have time to recover before starting back up with vigorous workouts such as weight lifting or high-intensity interval training (HIIT).

 If you have existing heart conditions or hypertension, it’s essential to discuss this with your doctor first.
 Suppose you have risk factors for cardiovascular disease.
 In that case, it’s recommended that you speak to your doctor before starting any exercise program so they can advise whether it’s appropriate for you or not.

 Before starting an exercise program, you should always check with your doctor if you have any injuries or medical conditions.